CPAN-Security/security.metacpan.org/_blog/2025-01-03-randomness-guide.md

 We have added a
 [CPAN Author’s Guide to Random Data for Security](https://security.metacpan.org/docs/guides/random-data-for-security.html).
-This recommends a few modules that are generaly portable, easy to use and have good defaults.
+This recommends a few modules that are generally portable, easy to use and have good defaults.